 - Templates (a blueprint of your countertops)

 - Trip charges

 If the fabricator is going to hook up faucets, sinks, or cooktops, that price may be included as well although these are normally installed by a plumber or electrician.
 Using an itemized estimate lets you do a more thorough comparison.
-One fabricator may include a basic edge while another charges for any type of edge.
+One fabricator may include a basic edge while other charges for any type of edge.
 Another may not charge to remove the countertop but charge extra for any additional materials they need.

 Call References and Verify Documents